 US-EU Equivalence Arrangement: The US-EU Organic Equivalence Arrangement took effect on June 1, 2012.
 The U.S. and EU have recognized each other's organic production rules and control systems as equivalent under their respective rules.
 Organic products certified to the USDA organic standards may be sold and labeled as organic in the EU.
 Both the USDA organic seal and the EU organic logo may be used on products traded under this Arrangement.
 When using the EU organic logo, exporters must meet all the EU labeling requirements.

-In May 2018, the European Union adopted a new Organic Regulation that will enter into force.
-Under this new Regulation the EU-U.S. equivalence arrangement would expire five years after the entry into force of the new regulation.
-By this date, the U.S.-EU arrangement has to be converted to an organic trade agreement.
+In May 2018, the European Union adopted a new Organic Regulation that will enter into force in 2022.
+Under this new Regulation, the U.S.-EU Equivalence Arrangement would expire five years after the entry into force of the new regulation.
+By this date, the U.S.-EU Arrangement must be converted to an organic trade agreement.
 If not, exporters will have fully to comply with the exact same standards as the EU organic regulations to export to the EU.
-For more information about the new Organic Regulation, please see GAIN report "New EU Organic Regulation Entering Into Force in 2021 - Regulatory Update."

-Commission Implementing Regulation 2016/1842 published on October 19, 2016, sets new rules for the certification of EU organic food imports.
+Commission Implementing Regulation 2016/1842, published on October 19, 2016, sets new rules for the certification of EU organic food imports.
 Since October 19, 2017, only certificates initiated through the EU's Trade Control and Expert System (TRACES) are valid.
 For more information see GAIN report "Electronic Certificate of Inspection Required for EU Organics Trade".